 07 Jun How Many Good Battery Habits Do You Really Have?

-Lithium-ion batteries don’t like being charged all the way up and then drained all the way down.
+Lithium-ion batteries don’t like being charged all the way then drained down to 0%.
 No wonder, it even sounds exhausting.
 Give them a little charge here and there, and they’ll be happy.

-You can’t over-charge the battery, it will just sit there waiting to be used.
+You can’t over-charge the battery.
 The laptop also helps out by cutting the flow of power when the battery registers as fully charged.